temporalio/edu-102-java-code/exercises/testing-code/README.md

    with the `fr` language code specified.
 8. Modify the Worker registration line to use the new `mockedActivities` instance.
 9. Save your changes
-10. Add the following code at the bottom of the `TranslateActivityInput` class.
+10. Add the following code at the bottom of the `TranslateActivityInput` class, and add this import at the top of the file: `import java.util.Objects;`.
     - Why is this necessary?
 If you ran the test now as written, it would fail.
       This is because comparisons of the `TranslateActivityInput` objects (as with all objects in Java) invoke its `equals` method.
 Because this class